Ethoe/S11LoL/README.md

    * **Silvermere Dawn**(Quicksilver) - This is a qss item that has health and both resists for stats, I dont see who would build this as someone who wants resists will likely survive being hit with cc.
 So maybe this is for engagey champions like Amumu or a tank that wants to get out of Mord ult.
 Weird niche item
    * **Maw of Malmortius**(Lifeline) - Similar stats to current maw but the passive is just a shield not the extra lifesteal portion and the sheild scales off of max HP.
 More usable for bruisers than current now imo.
    * **Death's Dance**() - No lifesteal on it, and only absorbs physical dmg.
 On kill cleanses bleed, and restores 10% hp over 2s.
 Good item, feels like they tried to make it more of a physical maw, but it is stronger.
 I feel like this item will be built often on bruisers.
-   * **Ravenous/Titanic**(Hydra) - Similar to current, no active on either and Hydra has omnivamp on it.
+   * **Ravenous/Titanic**(Hydra) - Similar to current, no active on either and ravenous has omnivamp on it.
 Similar power to current due to that.
    * **Black Cleaver**() - More expensive, gives less health and no movespeed passive, so before fully stacked it is weaker, but if you can get it stacked it does 5% missing health dmg each physical dmg hit.
 Really really strong on people who can stack this quickly(Riven, Darius come to mind)
    * **Wit's End**() - AD + AtSpd + MR, no lifesteal on it and now has movespeed passive.
 Feels like an irelia/jax item vs an ap top.
    * **Blade of the Ruined King BORK**() - No active, changed to 3hit to proc with 20s cd.
 Build on champions that do not have an issue with chasing like irela/jax and ranged champs.
 Champions like idk bruiser shyv, udyr, even master yi maybe like this item less, but if you can reliably get the three hit it feels stronger.